 This film was made to accompany the exhibition and was shown inside the gallery.
 Photos of the installation are here.

-Al Compton (Frontier Film) and Edward Bishop travelled to Iceland in July 2016 to make a series of short documentaries for Hálendið (The Highland Project), to help persuade the Icelandic government to turn the highland into a national park, to be owned by the Icelandic nation as a whole, stoping the spread of industrialisation across the last wilderness in Europe.
-They shot interviews with eight different people involved with The Highland Project over 10 days across the highland.
-This is Frida’s story.
+Filmmaker Al Compton and I travelled to Iceland in July 2016 to make a series of short documentaries for Hálendið (The Highland Project), to help persuade the Icelandic government to turn the highland into a national park, to be owned by the Icelandic nation as a whole, stoping the spread of industrialisation across the last wilderness in Europe.